lgatto/RforProteomics/README.md

 ```

 To install all dependencies (75+ packages, including `RforProteomics`)
-and reproduce the code in the vignette, replace the last line in the
+and fully reproduce the code in the vignette, replace the last line in
-code chunk above with:
+the code chunk above with:

 ```c
 biocLite("RforProteomics", dependencies = TRUE)